icopy-site/awesome/docs/awesome/awesome-couchdb.md

 > -dev is where developers of couchdb chat, -user is where users of couchdb chat
 > and there's some crosstalk ofc
-> -dev is appropriate if you're talking about changes to couchdb itself (https://github.com/quangv/awesome-couchdb/blob/master/"developer" doesn't mean you have to have a commit bit or anything) -rnewson
+> -dev is appropriate if you're talking about changes to couchdb itself ("developer" doesn't mean you have to have a commit bit or anything) -rnewson

 - [Mailing Lists](https://mail-archives.apache.org/mod_mbox/#couchdb)
 - [Mailing Lists Description](http://svn.apache.org/repos/asf/couchdb/site/htdocs/community/lists.html?p=900000)